Why is reading books so important for kids?

 Books can make you laugh, they can make you cry and can activate any emotion in between.
 It’s simply fun, in our view even better when you can experience all these emotions in two languages.

-This for me is the most important and enjoyable benefit of reading and it brings us back to our LOVE OF BOOKS topic, the emotional benefit of reading with and to your kids is unmeasurable…so get cozy, cuddle up and share some giggles…
+This for me is the most important and enjoyable benefit of reading and it brings us back to our LOVE OF BOOKS topic, the emotional benefit of reading with and to your kids is not measurable…so get cozy, cuddle up and share some giggles…

-So don’t miss out, continue reading aloud as long as possible and keep on enjoying the cuddly moments reading before bedtime, at breakfast, while riding the bus…simply anywhere and anytime is good for a little reading break and why not a little bilingual reading break.
+Don’t miss out, continue reading aloud as long as possible and keep on enjoying the snuggle-up time reading before bedtime, at breakfast, while riding the bus…simply anywhere and anytime is good for a little reading break and why not a little bilingual reading break.